siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Security prompt](./images/cgdisk/cgdisk_10.png)

-The warning should be taken seriously, because after pressing the *Enter* key all data that was previously on the disk disappears into nirvana.
+The warning should be taken seriously because after pressing the *Enter* key, all data that was previously on the disk disappears into nirvana.

-Since *cgdisk* only creates partitions, but no file systems, each of the new partitions must be formatted.
-With *Quit* *cgdisk* is terminated.
+Since *cgdisk* only creates partitions but no file systems, each of the new partitions must be formatted.
+With The *Quit* command terminates *cgdisk*.

 ### Formatting the partitions

-We stay in the root terminal and display the paths with the numbers for each partition:
+We stay in the **root** terminal and display the paths with the numbers for each partition:

 ~~~
 fdisk -l | grep /dev/sdb